Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 - Markdown to HTML: Create web-ready content

-- How to Write in Markdown: Master Markdown syntax from scratch
+- How to Write in Markdown: Learn the syntax from scratch

 Conclusion